YasserElgammal/blog-cms/README.md

 <p align="center"><a href="https://laravel.com" target="_blank"><img src="https://raw.githubusercontent.com/laravel/art/master/logo-lockup/5%20SVG/2%20CMYK/1%20Full%20Color/laravel-logolockup-cmyk-red.svg" width="400" alt="Laravel Logo"></a></p>

 ### Project Description
-This is CMS Blog Build with Laravel, It has full control panel functionality with user roles.
+This is CMS Blog Build with Laravel, It has full control panel functionality with users role.
 [Recorded Video for the whole project](https://youtu.be/HUvpQ2WR9rg "Recorded Video for the whole project")

 ### What I use it this project